Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Just offering cable TV may not be enough these days.
 If you provide smart TVs or other streaming devices, your guests can even access their own accounts to stream what they like.

 To use a streaming service, you need either a Smart TV or a streaming device that connects to a standard TV.
-Smart TVs have the ability to connect to the internet and provide access to streaming apps like Netflix, Amazon Prime and Disney+.
+Smart TVs can connect to the internet and provide access to streaming apps like Netflix, Amazon Prime and Disney+.
 A streaming device such as Roku, Amazon Fire Stick, Google Chromecast, etc., provides access to those same Apps options as well.
 Streaming devices are relatively inexpensive, making it easy to provide streaming services without having to upgrade your TV.

 Once you have a Smart TV, you may consider cutting the cord with your cable service in an effort to save money.
 Streaming services such as Hulu, YouTube TV, or DirecTV Stream provide live news, sports, and local channels.
 Pricing is typically less expensive than cable, but the gap is narrowing, and ultimately your savings depends on your current package and terms and how many applications you ultimately decide to subscribe to.